larriereguichet/AdminBundle/docs/how-to-use/action.md

         #delete: ~ The delete action is not available anymore
 ```

-Some parameters of the action and Admin are similar.
-The action configuration override the Admin configuration.
+You can configure parameters in the Admin.
+Those parameters will defined for all `Actions` in the `Admin`.
+If a
+parameter is defined in the `Action`, it will override the one configured in the `Admin`.

 ## Create action

 This action is used to display the `create` form of the configured entity in the parent Admin.
-You can define the following options for the `create` actions :
+You can define the following options for the `create` `action` :

 ```yaml
 # config/admin/resources/article.yaml